sendbird-graveyard/SendBird-iOS/README.md

 This sample is linked with the git submodule which you can download in two ways.

-A. You can **clone** the project directly from the [SyncManager Swift Sample repository](https://github.com/sendbird/SyncManager-iOS-Swift).
+A. You can **clone** the project directly from the [SyncManager Swift sample repository](https://github.com/sendbird/SyncManager-iOS-Swift).

 ```
 // Clone this repository